 Co-codamol Addiction Treatment Rehab

-Clinically Reviewed on September 2, 2022 by Dr Alexander Lapa (Psychiatrist).
+Clinically Reviewed on December 11, 2023 by Dr Adel Ghaly.
 All information on this page has been reviewed and verified by a certified addiction professional.

 When people think of drug addiction, they are probably thinking of illegal drugs like heroin or cocaine, not painkillers that can – in low strength – be bought over the counter in any high street pharmacy.
 Co-codamol is a medicine containing codeine, an opiate like heroin or morphine.
 This part of the medication can be physically and psychologically addictive.